US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

 • Aerobic base: Structured zone 2 running and progressive mileage for the 2MR.

-These six qualities are not trained equally inside a single training week, that produces a watered-down stimulus on every quality and a measurable improvement on none.
-A well-structured ACFT preparation program periodizes them, bringing each quality to peak readiness in sequence so that all six are sharp on test day rather than two being sharp and four being stale.
-Soldiers building their ACFT running performance should read the military running program guide, which covers how structured pace work and aerobic base development translate directly into 2-mile run performance.
+These qualities are not trained equally inside a single training week, that produces a watered-down stimulus on every quality and a measurable improvement on none.
+A well-structured AFT preparation program periodizes them, bringing each quality to peak readiness in sequence so that all five events are sharp on test day rather than two being sharp and three being stale.
+Soldiers building their AFT running performance should read the military running program guide, which covers how structured pace work and aerobic base development translate directly into 2-mile run performance.

-How to Read Your ACFT Scorecard: Raw Performance, Points, and Pass/Fail
+How to Read Your AFT Scorecard: Raw Performance, Points, and Pass/Fail

-After the test, soldiers receive a scorecard (the official version is DA Form 705-TEST) showing their raw performance in each event alongside the points earned.
-Reading the ACFT scorecard correctly requires understanding three distinct columns:
+After the test, soldiers receive a scorecard, the current official version is DA Form 705, showing their raw performance in each event alongside the points earned.
+Reading the AFT scorecard correctly requires understanding three distinct columns:

 • Raw performance: Your actual result.
 How much you lifted, how fast you ran, how far you threw.